replikativ/replikativ/README.md

 # Roadmap (suggestions)

 ## 0.3.0
-- Move hashing into fetch middleware to simplify parallelization.
 - Investigate JS side integration of http://y-js.org/
 - Investigate integration with similar systems, eg. IPFS pubsub
 - Split middleware from replicated datatype implementations
 - Improve network IO library kabel (Android support) [DONE]
+- Move hashing into fetch middleware to simplify parallelization.
+[DONE]
 - Experimental automatic Gossip protocol
 - Experimental Snapshot Isolation
 - Build reasonable small support libraries to partition application data for efficient client side consumption, Datomic and Datascript.
 Look into datsync etc.
 - Add a monitoring interface as a cljs library with basic web views for applications to communicate their synching state to the user in a uniform way.
+[DONE]
 - Introduce `clojure.spec` to stage/...
 API.

 ## 0.4.0